 Everybody has an opinion regarding watch sizes; mine is that the Breguet 5157, even at 38 mm, is not a small watch.
 With its wide dial (making away with the outer guilloché ring seen on other models, in order to maximize the center area), slim chapter ring (to achieve the same effect) and almost flat lugs (which are not bent as much as on other Classique models, like the 3137) it was certainly never meant to look small.
 In fact, it even seems a little bit oversized for a traditional dress watch.

-Sure, it is deliciously thin, but not in a way that makes one say “look how flat it is!”; I must admit that I did not notice it until the salesperson mentioned to me the thinness of the watch.
-It has a lot of presence on the wrist — certainly enough to have its wearer distracted by it from time to time!
+Sure, it is deliciously thin, but not in a way that makes one say “look how flat it is!”; I must admit that I did not notice it was an extra-slim watch until the salesperson mentioned it.
+It has a lot of presence on the wrist — certainly enough to have its wearer distracted by it every now and then!
 The fact that it can be tucked away safely under a cuff is simply yet another bonus.

 The crocodile strap is thin enough and very supple.

 In accordance with their name, watches from the Classique series are usually paired